Table of Contents

 An average uplift number is not enough to understand a pricing system.
 You need to know what kind of uplift it is.

-The three-region evaluation framework lets us decompose outcomes into four categories:
+The three-region evaluation framework lets us decompose outcomes into four mutually exclusive categories:

 For each category, gain is computed as: